AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

     Use case resumes at step 1 with corrected input.

 * 2b.
-A duplicate person (same role, same name, same phone) exists.
+A duplicate person (same phone, same email) exists.
   ConnectEd rejects the add and shows a duplicate warning.

     Use case ends.

 * 2c.
-Invalid data format (Subject, Price, Level).
+Invalid data format (Phone, Email, Subject, Price, Level).
   ConnectEd rejects the add and shows correct data format to be inputted.

   Use case resumes at step 1 with corrected input.